tgunr/mcpm.sh/README.md

 3. Create a GitHub release matching the new version

 This process ensures that the version is consistent in all places: code, package metadata, and git tags.
+PyPI release is handled by the CI/CD pipeline and will be triggered automatically.

 ## License